What is Spiritual materialism?

 Where the line surfaces in the index

 Chögyam Trungpa Rinpoche's *Cutting Through Spiritual Materialism* is the source text and remains the clearest sustained articulation in English.
-Pema Chödrön's *When Things Fall Apart* carries the same diagnosis through her clinical-pastoral register: what she calls groundlessness is the experiential face of the third lord disarmed, and her instruction to stay with the dissolution of every position the practitioner has tried to stand on is spiritual materialism refused as a felt capacity rather than as a doctrine.
-Her course on awakening compassion and her teaching on uncertainty as the practice extend the same orientation into the lojong and bodhicitta curriculum the Karma Kagyu has carried west.
-The recognition is not confined to the Tibetan side.
-Nisargadatta Maharaj's *I Am That*, from the Advaita lineage, repeatedly refuses every attainment the questioner brings: I am as the only ground that does not require a hold on it is spiritual materialism dismantled inside a different vocabulary.
-Rupert Spira's *Being Aware of Being Aware* and Adyashanti's *Do Nothing* reach the same orientation from the direct-path and Zen sides — the instruction to set every spiritual technique aside and rest in what remains is the same refusal Trungpa was naming, addressed without the Sanskrit or the Tibetan.
+Pema Chödrön's *When Things Fall Apart* carries the same diagnosis through her clinical-pastoral register.
+What she calls groundlessness is the experiential face of the third lord disarmed.
+Her instruction to stay with dissolution rather than reaching for a new position is spiritual materialism refused as a felt capacity, not just a doctrine.
+Her course on awakening compassion and her teaching on uncertainty as the practice extend this into the lojong and bodhicitta curriculum the Karma Kagyü has carried west.
+The recognition also surfaces outside the Tibetan lineage.
+Nisargadatta Maharaj's *I Am That*, from the Advaita Vedānta lineage, repeatedly refuses every attainment the questioner brings: I am as the only ground that needs no hold is spiritual materialism dissolved inside a different vocabulary.
+Rupert Spira's *Being Aware of Being Aware* and Adyashanti's *Do Nothing* reach the same place from the direct-path and Zen sides.
+The instruction to set every technique aside and rest in what remains is the same refusal Trungpa was naming.